ufoss-org/ufoss-website/docs/kotysa/postgresql-textsearch.md

 Kotysa supports PostgreSQL textsearch, with `tsvector` columns and `tsquery` to query them.

 ::: warning
-These are PostgreSQL specific features, which are therefore reserved for PostgreSQL Kotysa SQL client.
+These are PostgreSQL specific features, which are therefore reserved for PostgreSQL's Kotysa SQL client.
 :::

 ## step 1 -> table mapping for tsvector